bbntpl/google-calendar-clone/README.md

 3. Create the following .env variables under /server:

 - `API_KEY`: Generate your API key [here](https://console.cloud.google.com/)
+- `CALENDAR_ID`: By default, the value should be always `holiday@group.v.calendar.google.com`
-- `CALENDAR_REGION`: If you're unsure about the value to initialize, use the following value: `en.usa`.
+- `CALENDAR_REGION (optional)`: If you're unsure about the value to initialize, use the following value: `en.usa`.
 To find the available options, refer to the list of supported regions in the `./server/data/google-calendar-list.txt` file.
-- `CALENDAR_ID`: By default, the value should be always `holiday@group.v.calendar.google.com`

 _For example_